Betting on the Gee Gees – Horse Racing Betting Strategies

 The main disadvantage to this is the small amount of profit involved in winning compared to a normal bet and the more you spread it, the smaller the overall profit.
 If you back 3 horses, only 1 can win, so you will ultimately lose money on the other 2 that don’t come in.

 To conclude, if you want to try Dutching, then you most definitely need to have more than 1 bookmaker’s account – preferably around 5 if possible.
-This is a low profit but highly effective method, although some bookmakers that target the more recreational bettors might catch on and may restrict your account.
+This is a low profit but highly effective method, although some betting sites that target the more recreational bettors might catch on and may restrict your account.
 So, make sure you open the right accounts, set your overall betting goal and start putting down those stakes to watch the money trickle in.

 Laying a Horse Strategy

 When looking at horse racing betting strategies, the obvious act seems to back the favourite, as apparently, these are the horses with the most chance of winning.
 However, laying the favourite turns this idea on its head and changes the way we can profit from a favourite horse in a race.

 In a 10 horse race, as you can imagine, it’s much easier to pick a losing horse than a winning one – the odds are in your favour.
 When picking a winning horse, with so many to choose from and so many factors to take into consideration for all the racers, it can be difficult and daunting to make an accurate prediction.
 The good thing about laying a horse is that you simply take 1 horse and decide whether you believe it will win or not.
 This is when you might decide to lay the horse.